dbt-labs/learn.getdbt.com/working_session_guides.md

 (1) Independently then check in towards the end
 (2) Guided with a screen share

-**Working Process** - Facilitate discussion to name the following steps for building the orders model and refactoring the customers model
+**Working Process**

 1. Add Tests
-2. Add Sources and Refactor
+2. Add Sources and Refactor staging models
 3. Add Docs
-4. Refactor project into marts/core and staging
+4. Refactor project into marts/core and staging/jaffle_shop, staging/stripe

 **`src_jaffle_shop.yml`**